 Lesson Plan - Get It!

-When something bad happens in the country, people look to the president to be the "doctor" of the nation.
+When something bad happens in the United States, people look to the president as the doctor of the nation.

 They are supposed to tell the nation the truth and reassure the nation that everything is going to be all right.